 Fire Prevention Bureau Chief

-The Fire Prevention Division is a division of the Department of Fire & Life Safety and is charged with regulating and inspecting construction of new buildings and inspection of existing buildings for compliance with the State of North Carolina Building Codes.
+The Fire Prevention Division is a division of the Fire Department and is charged with regulating and inspecting construction of new buildings and inspection of existing buildings for compliance with the State of North Carolina Building Codes.
 Furthermore, State laws mandate fire origin and cause be determined to protect the public from crimes, hazardous materials releases and improperly designed equipment and/or appliances.

 This division is responsible for performing: